mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

   habits, bypassing the tools, and by that add lots of friction for everyone else.
-It is critical for every member of a remote team to understand that opting out of using the tools that are put in place means opting out of collaboration altogether and not only imposes an annoyance for coworkers but also directly hurts the entire team's productivity.
+It is critical for every member of a remote team to understand that opting out of using the tools that are put in place means opting out of collaboration altogether and not only poses an annoyance for coworkers but also directly hurts the entire team's productivity.

 ## Distributed together